okanok/grom/README.md

 personNode.Age = 30;
 await personNode.Persist();
 ```
-Note that Grom only knows that an node exists if you have called Persist() on it or have retrieved it with Retrieve.
+Do note that Grom only knows that a node exists if you have called Persist() on it or have retrieved it with Retrieve.
 It wont check if a node exists with the same properties in the database!

-### deleting a node
+### Deleting a node

 A node can be deleted by calling DeleteNode().
 ```